-- CLA 2260 Classical Mythology (3) Myths of the Greeks and Romans and their influence. - CLA 2290 Classical Literature in English Translation (3) Greek and Roman masterpieces as expressions of humanity.
-Prerequisites: ENG 1101, 1102. - CLA 3311 Civilization of Greece (3) Historical and cultural achievements of the Greeks and their legacy to the modern world.
-Note: May be taken for credit as an elective in the Department of History. - CLA 3312 Civilization of Rome (3) Historical and cultural achievements of the Romans and their legacy to the modern world.
-Note: May be taken for credit as an elective in the Department of History. - CLA 3330 Classical Epic (3) Homer's Iliad and Odyssey, Virgil's Aeneid, and the epic tradition. - CLA 3350 Classical Drama (3) The ancient theatre and its influence with selected plays by Greek and Roman playwrights. - CLA 4400 Selected Topics in Classics (3) Selected topics in classical studies generally not covered in other courses.
-Note: May be repeated once for credit. - CLA 4491 Guided Independent Research (1 to 3 credit hours per course per semester) Additional information is indexed under Guided Independent Research and Study. - CLA 4492 Guided Independent Research (1 to 3 credit hours per course per semester) Additional information is indexed under Guided Independent Research and Study. - CLA 4493 Guided Independent Study (1 to 3 credit hours per course per semester) Additional information is indexed under Guided Independent Research and Study. - CLA 4494 Guided Independent Study (1 to 3 credit hours per course per semester) Additional information is indexed under Guided Independent Research and Study.
+CLA 2290 Classical Literature in English Translation (3) Greek and Roman masterpieces as expressions of humanity.
+Prerequisites: ENG 1101, 1102.
+CLA 3311 Civilization of Greece (3) Historical and cultural achievements of the Greeks and their legacy to the modern world.
+Note: May be taken for credit as an elective in the Department of History.
+CLA 3312 Civilization of Rome (3) Historical and cultural achievements of the Romans and their legacy to the modern world.
+Note: May be taken for credit as an elective in the Department of History.
+CLA 3330 Classical Epic (3) Homer's Iliad and Odyssey, Virgil's Aeneid, and the epic tradition.
+CLA 3350 Classical Drama (3) The ancient theatre and its influence with selected plays by Greek and Roman playwrights.
+CLA 4400 Selected Topics in Classics (3) Selected topics in classical studies generally not covered in other courses.
+May be repeated once for credit.
+CLA 4491 Guided Independent Research (1 to 3 credit hours per course per semester) Additional information is indexed under Independent Study and Research.
+CLA 4492 Guided Independent Research (1 to 3 credit hours per course per semester) Additional information is indexed under Independent Study and Research.
+CLA 4493 Guided Independent Study (1 to 3 credit hours per course per semester) Additional information is indexed under Independent Study and Research.
+CLA 4494 Guided Independent Study (1 to 3 credit hours per course per semester) Additional information is indexed under Independent Study and Research.
+SPEECH COMMUNICATION COURSES (COM) COM 1101 Introduction to Communication (3) This course presents a broad survey of issues within the growing field of research, theory and practice in Communication.
+The course will cover concepts ranging from interpersonal communication to communication in popular culture to causes and remedies for conflicts.
+This course will also examine the newspaper and other communication media in society as well as address the roles of community, culture and other factors that will affect the way human beings communicate with one another.
+COM 2220 Ethnicity and Race in American Media (3) This course examines ethnicity and race in American mass media.
+Students will be introduced to techniques for evaluating and analyzing mediated representations of minority groups.
+Students will examine the impact of mediated stereotypical portrayals of underrepresented populations.
+COM 2231 Interpersonal Communication (3) Study of theories of communication behavior in relatively unstructured face-to-face situations, including small-group discussion.
+COM 2241 Fundamentals of Speech (3) This course is a study of the principles and practices basic to public speaking.
+This course is designed to enhance the student's verbal and nonverbal communication skills through oral communication theory and practical application.
+COM 2243 Honors Fundamentals of Speech (3) Study and application of the principles and practices basic to all areas of oral communication.
+As part of the university's Honors Program, the course is designed to achieve the student's leadership objectives through improved verbal and non-verbal communication skills by means of a focus on one substantive area of interest.
+COM 2251 Voice and Diction (2) Study of individual and group practice in the effective use and control of the mechanics of oral delivery with a focus on the "professional dialect" the general American dialect and/or the standard dia lect.
+Includes use of the International Phonetic Alphabet.